DRCL-USC/Hector_Simulation/Readme.md

 ## Keyboard Control:
 * Inside the terminal window, use W or S to control x direction speed
-* Use A or D to control robot turning (TODO: seems to have a small bug when turning past 90 degrees)
+* Use A or D to control robot turning
 * Use J or L to control y direction speed

 ## Cite Us: